mianaz/SCP-SeuratV5/README.md

 # SCP-SeuratV5

-This is an experimental version of SCP to add support for Seurat V5 (and will only support Seurat V5 from now on).
+This is an experimental version of SCP to add support for Seurat V5 and expand functionalities.
 Note that this has not been comprehensively tested.
 To install:

 ``` r
 if (!require("devtools", quietly = TRUE)) {
   install.packages("devtools")